Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 - `_unsafeBatchPerCollection: boolean` - if true, changes will be saved to the database in multiple batches.
 This is unsafe and breaks transactionality, however may be required for very large syncs due to memory issues
 - `sendCreatedAsUpdated: boolean` - if your backend can't differentiate between created and updated records, set this to `true` to supress warnings.
 Sync will still work well, however error reporting, and some edge cases will not be handled as well.
 - `conflictResolver: (TableName, local: DirtyRaw, remote: DirtyRaw, resolved: DirtyRaw) => DirtyRaw` - can be passed to customize how records are updated when they change during sync.
 See `src/sync/index.js` for details.
+- `onWillApplyRemoteChanges` - called after pullChanges is done, but before these changes are applied.
+Some stats about the pulled changes are passed as arguments.
+An advanced user can use this for example to show some UI to the user when processing a very large sync (could be useful for replacement syncs).
+Note that remote change count is NaN in turbo mode.

 ## Implementing your Sync backend